wxWidgets/Phoenix/README.rst

 build a debug version of Python, and then use that Python (python_d.exe) to build Phoenix.

 **Linux**

 On Ubuntu the following development packages and their dependencies should be installed in order to build Phoenix.
 Other debian-like distros will probably also have these or similarly named packages available.
-Extrapolate accordingly for other linux distributions or other unixes.
+Extrapolate other package names accordingly for other linux distributions or other unixes.

 * dpkg-dev
 * build-essential